Disagreement is a healthy part of any business environment.

 Now that we talked about how not to disagree, let’s talk about how to do it the right way:

 1. Be ok with disagreement

-To disagree with others, you have to be ok with the concept of disagreement.
-Know that when the disagreement is done the right way it will help you and help the other person sharpen your ideas and it will lead to better organization outcomes.
+To disagree with others, you have to be ok with the concept of a disagreement.
+Know that when the disagreement is done the right way it will help you and help the other person sharpen your ideas and it will lead to better organizational outcomes.

 It helps to be a champion of respectful disagreement with your organization and train your team and colleagues to appreciate it.

 Unfortunately, a lot of organizations ask their employees to challenge each other, but they don’t give them the right tools to do it the right way.
 Some of the top organizations we work with here at Magnetic Speaking bring us in to do workshops with respectful disagreement.
 The events end up being communication training and a team-building exercise because people for the first time realize that they can disagree with each other and still build rapport and trust.

 2. Disagree in the right context

 There is a time and there is a place for agreement and disagreement.
 When preparing for committee meetings, your college will appreciate your argument because it will make their presentations stronger.

 However, they will not appreciate your argument if you hold back during preparation and you go all out during “showtime” with the committee.

 This does not mean that you should not bring up disagreements during committee meetings when colleagues are presenting, it just means you need to be more careful when doing so.
 Sometimes it’s the intention of the disagreement: Are you doing it to look good or are you doing it to push for a better idea for your team.